 During an impromptu meet with some founders, the conversation drifted towards digital marketing.
-One of the founders was talking excitedly about their startup but before I could understand the complete picture, his co-founder jumped in.
+One of the founders was talking excitedly about their startup when his co-founder jumped in.
 “Which channel do you think Akshat, has the most ROI for a niche ecommerce platform.”

 Now, I try and avoid such questions without a thorough understanding of the product, industry etc – but after a couple of futile protest – I blurted out, you should try building an Email List.

-We already have an email list of north of 50K subscribers.
+We already have an email list, north of 50K subscribers.

 Woah!
 Then you guys must be doing something right.

 PPC campaigns, and email marketing.
-But our revenues are stuck at 25 lac since the last quarter and we’re not sure how to increase it
+But our revenue is stuck at 25 lac since the last quarter and we’re not sure how to increase it

 Are you doing all this by yourself?